nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Lists all the projects present in the task panel.<br>
 Projects of hidden tasks will also be shown.

+>:information_source: The only way to add a project is to use the `task edit` command.
->:information_source: The task panel will not be changed to show only tasks with project.
+> The task panel will not be changed to show only tasks with project.

 Format: `task project`

 ---
 ### Saving the data

 Arrow data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-Arrow data are saved as JSON files, one for Teammates and one for Task Panel.
+Arrow data are saved as JSON files, one for AddressBook (Teammates) and one for TaskPanel (Tasks).
-* Teammates: `[JAR file location]/data/addressbook.json`
+* AddressBook: `[JAR file location]/data/addressbook.json`
 * TaskPanel: `[JAR file location]/data/taskpanel.json`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**